nunit/governance/vision.md

 ### Developer versus Programmer

-Even though NUnit started as a tool for **programmers**. we want to recognize and fulfill the needs of the **whole team**, including programmers, testers, interaction designers, web designers, data base specialists, customers and managers.
+Even though NUnit started as a tool for **programmers**, we want to recognize and fulfill the needs of the **whole team**, including testers.

 ## Principles